 Distribution of Myspace User by Age

-What information do users share on Myspace?
+What is shared on Myspace?

 How does one search Myspace?